dndubins/ATtiny84/CustomPWM/README.md

 ICR1H=ICR1n>>8; //move high byte to ICR1H
 ICR1L=ICR1n&&0xff; //move low byte to ICR1L
 ```
 You may or may not need to do this.
 Probably not, but it's just worth noting.
+You know in an interview, when they ask you if there is one person you would like to have dinner with, who would it be?
+My answer is David Mellis.
+His code and posts have been so helpful to me, that at the very least that deserves a great dinner!

 ### "I want a custom PWM signal on PA5 only, using Timer 1."